 To find out more detail about the island and its history, check out this Wikepedia Article.

 Scattery Island, or “Inish Cathaigh” is located approximately one mile off Kilrush, Scattery Island is home to a monastic settlement founded in the early 6th century by St. Senan who was born locally.

-There are the ruins of six churches ( or possibly even 7) and one of the highest Round Towers in Ireland, 120 feet high, with it’s unusual feature of it’s door at ground level.
+There are the ruins of six churches ( or possibly even 7) and one of the highest Round Towers in Ireland, 120 feet high, with is unusual feature of its door at ground level.

 Scattery has had many invasions down through the centuries; the Vikings invaded during the early 9th century but Brian Boru later recaptured the island.
 It is believed that Scattery is a derivation of the Norse word for treasure, which is Scatty.
 So maybe we really should call it Island of Treasures or Treasure Island?

 The main church on the island is Teampall Naomh Mhuire (Cathedral of Saint Mary), situated next to the round tower.
 Scattery for a time in the 12th century administered to a diocese.

 There is an effigy of a bishop’s head on the outside of the east window of the Cathedral believed to be that of St. Senan.